anuka555/big-data-processing-spark-project/README.md

 - Model training using Apache Spark's MLlib library
 - Model evaluation and performance metrics calculation
 - Deployment instructions and documentation for future use
+## Additional Features

+In addition to the core functionality described above, this project includes the following optional features:

+1. **Real-time Data Processing:** Extend the application to support real-time data processing using Apache Spark Streaming.

+2. **Integration with External Databases:** Implement connectors to integrate with external databases such as MySQL, PostgreSQL, or MongoDB for data storage and retrieval.

+3. **Advanced Analytics:** Implement advanced analytics functionalities such as anomaly detection, time-series forecasting, or graph processing using Apache Spark's libraries.

+4. **Visualization:** Integrate data visualization tools such as Matplotlib or Plotly to create interactive visualizations for exploring and analyzing data.

+5. **Scalability:** Optimize the application for scalability by leveraging Apache Spark's distributed computing capabilities to handle even larger datasets and higher workloads.

 ## Installation
 1. Clone the repository: